GerHobbelt/pdf2htmlEX/README.md

 This repo is for building of pdf2htmlEX, so that we can support both x86 and aarch64 in our docker dev setup.

-Releases should contain `.deb` files for both x86 and aarch64.
+Releases should contain `.deb` files of pdf2htmlEX and libjpeg-turbo8 for both x86 and aarch64.

-Running `./build-deb-package.sh` will build a `.deb` file for your native CPU architecture.
+Running `./build-deb-package.sh` will build `.deb` files for your native CPU architecture.

 While `docker buildx build --platform linux/{amd64,arm64}` should